DIYSynthMNL/Eurorack-Multi-Saturation-Module/readme.md

 ## Revision Summary

 - Schematic Revision 0.5 - an easier to read schematic - please note that there are some errors in this.
 The Eurorack power connector pins are backwards.
 Use this as a reference for the circuit design.
-- Schematic Revision 0.6 - multiboard layout (LATEST)
+- Schematic Revision 0.6 - multiboard layout (LATEST - working on circuit revisions)
-- PCB Revision 0.1 - unverified (Sent to PCB manufacturing)
+- PCB Revision 0.1 - revising in progress (working on rev 0.2)

 ## Some background.